cooeeai/tombot/README.md

 # tombot

-A Bot for Facebook Messenger using Scala and Akka-HTTP.
+A Bot Framework using Scala and akka-http.

 Includes Scala APIs for
 * Facebook Messenger